adaltas/node-nikita/src/cron_add.coffee.md

 *   `user` (name | uid)
     the user of the crontab. the SSH user by default
+*   `match` (null | string | regexp).
+    The cron entry to match, a string will be converted to a regexp and an undefined or null value will match the exact command.
 *   `when` (string)
     cron-styled time string.
 Defines the frequency of the cron job
 *   `cmd`